Kami/raspberry-pi-ham-radio/README.md

-This repository contains source code and related information which allows users to expose various information on a ham frequency and perform various DTMF code and other related automations using Raspberry Pi or a similar lower power device.
+This repository contains source code and related information which allows users to expose various information on a ham frequency and perform various DTMF code and other related automations using Raspberry Pi or a similar low powered device.

+It was primarily designed to be deployed next to and connected directly to a VHF / UHF repeater.

 It consists of two sub-projects: